ubiquitous-computing-lab/Mining-Minds/information-curation-layer/high-level-context-awareness/README.md

 # 1. Introduction

 In Mining Minds the sensory data is modelled ontologically in the form of RDF Triples which are fed to HLCA for reasoning purpose.
 The underlying Mining Minds Context Ontology (MMCO) models context for human behavior identification in order to enable the provision of personalized health and wellness services in Mining Minds.
 In Mining Minds, human context is understood as any information characterizing the physical, mental and social situation of a person which enables the identification of human behavior.
 Furthermore, human context is here categorized into two different levels of abstraction: low-level context (LLC) and high-level context (HLC).
-HLC has further two main classes, Physical Activity high level context (PA-HLC) and nutrition high level context (N-HLC).
-PA-HLC comprises of activities, locations and emotions include daily contexts like office work, commuting, house work, gardening, amusement, exercising, sleeping, and inactivity whereas N-HLC consists of carbohydrates, protein and fats determined as per rules from activity eating, location home or restaurant, with several emotions and having any of the food items from the list of 57 identified food under 10 broader categories.
+HLC has further three main classes, Physical Activity high level context (PA-HLC), nutrition high level context (N-HLC) and clinical high level context (C-HLC).
+PA-HLC comprises of activities, locations and emotions include daily contexts like office work, commuting, house work, gardening, amusement, exercising, sleeping, and inactivity.
+N-HLC consists of carbohydrates, protein and fats determined as per rules from activity eating, location home or restaurant, with several emotions and having any of the food items from the list of 57 identified food under 10 broader categories.
+C-HLC worsk on the basis of Blood Glucose, Blood Pressure and Water Intake LLC.
-	-	**Mining Mind Context Ontology v2.5** (MMCOv2.5):  You can have a look at [:link:MMCO V2.5](http://www.miningminds.re.kr/lifelog/context/context-v2.5.owl) how it is designed in [:link:Protégé ](http://protege.stanford.edu/) .
+	-	**Mining Mind Context Ontology v3.0** (MMCOv3.0):  You can have a look at [:link:MMCO V3.0](http://www.miningminds.re.kr/lifelog/context/context-v3.0.owl) how it is designed in [:link:Protégé ](http://protege.stanford.edu/) .
 	-	Also It can be visualized in the Screenshot as under
 		![](./MMCO2-5.PNG)